oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 ## Disclaimer

-As part of the Oracle Lift Project, any scope change against this document needs to be agreed by both A Company Making Everything and Oracle.
+As part of the Oracle Lift Project, any scope change against this document needs to be agreed upon by both A Company Making Everything and Oracle.
 Oracle can reject scope changes for any reason and it may design and implement an originally agreed scope only.
 A change of scope may impact agreed timelines and budget.
 Any change also needs to be technically feasible.

 ## Scope